zkamvar/isc-proposal/isc-proposal.md

 For lessons that teach R, authoring R Markdown with a seamless integration with {renv} ensures that lessons are reproducible by default.
 Moreover, integration with GitHub Actions means that pull request previews can show lesson maintainers exactly where output in a lesson has changed from new contributions or package updates.

-Lessons that do not teach R, however, must use plain Markdown where the output of demonstrative and excercise code is copy and pasted into lessons.
+Lessons that do not teach R, however, must use plain Markdown where the output of demonstrative and exercise code is copy and pasted into lessons.
 Copy and pasting outputs is inherently non-reproducible and makes non-R lessons difficult to maintain as the software ecosystem changes and evolves.
 Ultimately, these extra steps are significant burdens in a volunteer framework.
 These burdens not only result in lost contributions to existing lessons, but also lessons that were never developed.